quadrismegistus/literarytextmining/02_corpora/2A_intro_to_corpora.md

 This metadata is [in our repository](corpora/tropic_of_orange/metadata.xls), as well as [on Google Drive](https://docs.google.com/spreadsheets/d/1cRmrwQmq2HuA-cb_mQYGGau40AO9fAROqRUK4EKKoJ4/edit?usp=sharing).
 As we read, we will collaboratively expand our corpus metadata.

+#### Discussion

+What kinds of questions would this corpus enable, as-is?
+Which pieces of metadata allow for meaningful literary critical questions?

 ### 2) Literature and Language in the 1990s